For information about Globalscape, visit www.globalscape.com.

 If you are upgrading or reinstalling, the version detected page appears.
 Refer to Upgrading the Software for the procedure.

 When you install EFT Server, you must also select the EFT Admin Interface check box.
 After you have installed EFT Server and the administration interface on one computer, you can install the administration interface on other computers for remote administration.
 (To install the administration interface on a remote computer, refer to Installing the Administration Interface Remotely.)

 Single server is the default installation type.

-To install EFT as part of a failover cluster, review the cluster documentation, and then click Part of a failover cluster.
-A message appears cautioning that it is important to read and understand the cluster documentation if you are installing EFT in a cluster.
-Refer to Installing or Upgrading the Server in a Cluster for the procedure for installing EFT in a cluster setup.
+To install EFT Server as part of a cluster, review the cluster documentation, then click Part of a cluster.
+A message appears cautioning that it is important to read and understand the cluster documentation if you are installing EFT Server in a cluster.
+Refer to Installing or Upgrading the Server in a Cluster for the procedure for installing EFT Server in a cluster setup.

 The Choose Install Location page appears.

 The default installation location appears in the Destination Folder box.
-Leave the default or click Browse to specify a different folder, and then click Next.
+Leave the default or click Browse to specify a different folder, then click Next.
 The Configuration File Location page appears.
-(The installer does not support Unicode characters in the path.
+(The installer does not support Unicode characters.
 Refer to Unicode Exceptions for details.)

-Specify where you want to save EFT's configuration settings.
+Specify where you want to save EFT Server's configuration settings.
 For example, if you are installing in a cluster, you should specify a shared resource drive to synchronize settings across nodes.
-The EFT service must have permission to access the specified path.
+The EFT Server service must have permission to access the specified path.
 The default location is %systemroot%\ProgramData.
-The installer does not support Unicode characters in the path.
-(Refer to Unicode Exceptions for details.)
+The installer does not support Unicode characters.
+Refer to Unicode Exceptions for details.)